We can easily teach you technical skills. It is harder to teach you the interpersonal skills you need to succeed.

 How they are assessed: Your relationship-building and teamworking potential is most closely observed at assessment centre and interview.
 ‘At interview, we could ask candidates for examples of when they have worked in teams or when they have made errors and corrected them,’ says Emma.
 ‘But we also look at how candidates work together in the group exercise and how they interact with people from different levels of the business: from our current graduates to our senior professionals to our receptionists.’

-The beginning of a good reputation during the recruitment processcomes down to conveying a professional attitude in person and over the phone; don’t, for example, arrive at an assessment centre in jeans and a T shirt and immediately start looking for a place to charge your phone.
-A first imrpession can stick, even if you don't end up working at that employer.
+The beginning of a good reputation during the recruitment process comes down to conveying a professional attitude in person, over the phone or via video platform.
+Don’t attend an in-person assessment centre in jeans and a T shirt and immediately start looking for a place to charge your phone; don't wear your pyjamas to a virtual assessment centre.
+A first impression can stick, even if you don't end up working at that employer.
 ‘Construction companies work very closely with one another,’ Emma points out.
 ‘The chances are you could come into contact with us as a client or a contractor when working at another organisation.’

 Why they are needed: Influencing abilities – that is, to persuade, to get ‘buy in’ and to inspire confidence – are essential for navigating the competing demands and priorities of different parties on a construction project.
 ‘Influencing starts with understanding the requirements that the other party has and our own ability to fulfil them,’ says Emma.
 ‘If requests are hard to meet because of other factors, it is about giving other, more feasible options and helping the other party come to the best conclusion.’
 Your relationship-building skills, the reputation you develop within the business and your approach to problem-solving are key factors in your ability to influence.